-Thinking about upgrading from Windows Vista or Windows XP to Windows 8 when the latter is released sometime this fall?
+Thinking about upgrading from Windows Vista or Windows XP to Windows 8 when the latter is released by Microsoft sometime this fall?
 Well, it’s important you’re aware that users of these older operating systems could lose important system settings and applications in making the transition.

 According to a new report from industry insider Mary Jo Foley, the upgrade from Windows 7 to Windows 8 will be an easy one for most users of the former OS.

 Here’s the deal: if you’re running any version of Windows 7, including Windows 7 Starter, Windows 7 Home Premium, or Windows 7 Professional, you’ll be able to make the upgrade to Windows 8 (basic or Pro) without much hassle.
-Your personal files, information, system settings, and applications (like games) will all be kept in their current condition.
+Your personal files, information, system settings, and applications (like downloaded or installed games) will all be kept in their current condition.